 Meth labs.
 If a landlord has any prior knowledge of the existence of meth manufacturing at the property, he is required to disclose the information to the tenant or prospective tenant.
 (S.D.
 Codified Laws Ann. § 43-32-30)

 Here is a look at some of the landlord disclosures required in Texas*.

 Security device requests.
-If landlord wants tenant requests concerning security devices to be in writing, this requirement must be in the lease in boldface type or underlined.
+A landlord can require that all tenant requests concerning security devices to be in writing, if the requirement is in the lease in boldface type or underlined.
 (Tex.
 Prop.
 Code Ann.
 92.159)

-Return of the secuirty deposit.
-A requirement that a tenant give advance notice of moving out as a condition for refunding the security deposit is effective only if the requirement is in the lease, underlined or printed in conspicuous bold print.
+Return of the security deposit.
+A landlord can require that all tenants provide advanced noticed of moving out in order as a condition of receiving a security deposit refund, if the condition is in the lease, underlined or printed in conspicuous bold print.
 (Tex.
 Prop.
 Code Ann. §92.103)

 Virginia Landlord Disclosures